Digital power and democracy

 The Eurobarometer study conducted in 2018 already showed that 83 percent of Europeans saw disinformation as a threat to democracy, 63 percent of young Europeans encountered fake news more than once a week, and 51 percent of Europeans believed that they had been exposed to online disinformation.
 There is no reason to assume that the significance of these phenomena would have declined since then.

-What do we do?
+What did we do?

-The project enhances the readiness of citizens (information, skills, enthusiasm) to affect matters that are of importance to themselves.
+The project enhanced the readiness of citizens (information, skills, enthusiasm) to affect matters that are of importance to themselves.
 This readiness comprises, for example, improved technological and information literacy and an understanding of how democracy works.

-Who is involved?
+Who was involved?

-The work takes place in close cooperation with both Sitra’s internal partners (incl. the Fair Data Economy theme and Sitra’s foresight function) and external partners (incl. civil society, government, international think-tanks) both in Finland and internationally.
+The work took place in close cooperation with both Sitra’s internal partners (incl. the Fair Data Economy theme and Sitra’s foresight function) and external partners (incl. civil society, government, international think-tanks) both in Finland and internationally.

 Where are we now?